Monday, January 19, 2026

 For the past couple of years (2023, 2024), we have been doing a winter overnight trip at the Burlingame Canoe Campsites.
 It’s been a lot of fun, and this year we had nine joining in, with one coming from as far away as NY.

 In past years, the temperatures have mild (days in the 30’s to 40's, nights in the 20’s to 30's), but this year we were having a cold snap.
-Day time highs were struggling were in the 20's, and night time lows were in the teens.
+Day time highs were in the 20's, and night time lows were in the teens.
 Average temperatures had been in the 20’s for a couple of weeks, which is unusual for RI.
 We did ask JD to check the river for ice on Wednesday, and he reported that the put in was ice-free.
 It's tough to see much else from the river bank.

 When we arrived at Bradford Landing on Saturday morning the put in was open, but it was solid ice down to the Bradford Dam.
 There was an open channel upstream so we loaded our boats and headed out.
 We didn’t get far.
 We paddled upstream a couple of hundred yards and found the river frozen solid – a good half-inch of ice for as far as you could see.
 No way we were getting through that.